lee-jin81/metis_project_2_regression/README.md

 * presence of products to a list of clean ingredients obtained from ulta.com site.
 * product type: moisturizer vs serum

-2. Converting rating to rating2 based on pair plot where rating has a quadratic shape.<br>
+2. Converting rating to rating2 based on pairplot where rating has a quadratic shape.<br>

 ### Models
 Linear regression and Linear regression with regularization: Lasso, Ridge, and Elastic Net.